-Adirondack Guideboats debuted during the 19th century, were incredibly fast, and remain most probably the fleetest fixed seat rowboat ever built.
-The hull of our guideboat is an exact reproduction of our founder’s extremely rare 1892 J H Rushton Saranac Lake Guideboat.
+Adirondack Guideboats debuted during the 19th century, were incredibly fast and remain among the fastest fixed seat rowboats ever built.
+The hull of our guideboat is an exact reproduction of our founder’s extremely rare 1892 J. H. Rushton Saranac Lake Guideboat.
 While guideboats share lines with canoes, they’re not.
-They’re rowed and not paddled, capable of carrying great weight, heavenly on glassy smooth early morning rows while also noted for winning innumerable open ocean races.
-The boats feature two rowing positions, are capable of car topping and are comfortable for up to three.
+They are rowed and not paddled, capable of carrying great weight, heavenly on glassy smooth early morning rows while also noted for winning innumerable open ocean races.
+Guideboats feature two rowing positions, are capable of car topping and are comfortable for up to three.
 A remarkably handsome classic returns.

 Each California built hull maintains the lines of our 19th century original.
 Hulls are of hand laid biaxial composite for heightened strength and grace, generously trimmed in hand joined, oil rubbed solid American cherry.
 Finished in our signature midnight blue, hand waxed to perfection.